 The extension can also be used for securely sharing files which include setting passwords on files and/or time expiry.

 The web file manager, from a single user perspective provides a very nice way to work with data between cloud providers and even collaborate with other people using Business Group WorkSpaces.
-For business users it provides a complete collaboration environment between user which includes files editing, file commenting, file versioning and file locking.
+For business users it provides a complete collaboration environment between user which includes files editing, file commenting, file versioning and file locking.by

 Our Windows 8 optimised Surface RT App has been out for a while now but we thought we should formally introduce it on the blog!